 In the realm of modern abstract art, texture plays a captivating role, transforming flat surfaces into tactile experiences.
 Let's embark on a journey to explore the world of texture in art, with a particular focus on modern abstract paintings.
+In contemporary interiors, textured abstract art does more than “add interest”, it introduces depth, shadow, movement, and a quiet sense of luxury to a room.
 Texture is a subtle yet impactful element that introduces depth, intrigue, and a tactile dimension to artworks.

 Vincent van Gogh's "Starry Night": An Iconic Example of Texture